Homepage

 Even though this post goes over my journey for writing a plugin, I have written it so that it can be useful to anyone who is new to writing plugins for Kanboard, skip to guide

 At my workplace, we have very little program/project management.
 In my efforts to improve this management (and communication between teams) a coworker and I decided to claim a Dell OptiPlex 7470 AIO that was left unused in our staging room and turn it into a public status board for our different projects.
-We cycled through different self-hostable kanban solutions before landing on Kanboard because it allowed some features that we really needed, mostly the public board view.

 Fortunately, I am familiar with changing the DOM to do what I want, I thought about writing some JavaScript that would put the project title there, but then I realized that Kanboard supports plugins.